webmachinelearning/webnn/device-selection-explainer.md

 > about the likely need for a caller to know whether a particular device is supported or not, because an app may want to (if say GPU is not supported) use a different more performant fallback than for WebNN to silently fall back to CPU.
 For example, if GPU was unavailable (even though you preferred high performance), then it might be faster to execute the model with WebGPU shaders than WebNN CPU, or it might be okay to use CPU, but the app could load a different model that's more CPU-friendly, if it knew that was the case.

-That sparked a discussion in [Query mechanism for supported devices #815 ](https://github.com/webmachinelearning/webnn/issues/815) about possible solutions, of which [this shape](https://github.com/webmachinelearning/webnn/issues/815#issuecomment-2657101952) gained the most support:
+That sparked a discussion in [Query mechanism for supported devices #815 ](https://github.com/webmachinelearning/webnn/issues/815) about possible solutions, for instance [this shape](https://github.com/webmachinelearning/webnn/issues/815#issuecomment-2657101952) emerged as a possible starting point for further exploration, drafting a generic mechanism for capability introspection and examples of possible parameters and outcomes.

 ```js
 const support = await context.querySupport({